sreeragh-ar/useful_japanese_words/japanese_words.md

 * Speak - Hanase
 * What is your name? - O namai va nandiska?
 * It is mine - Watashi no dis.
-* Ms. Sakura can speak Japanese - Sakura san wa nihongo ka hanase mas.
+* Ms. Sakura can speak Japanese - Sakura san wa nihongo ga hanase mas.
+* I can speak Japanese - Nihongo ga hanase mas.
+* Can you speak Japanese? - Nihongo ga hanase maska?
+*